 Another important catalyst for a return to growth is moderating price deflation, growth in specialty products, and cost cuts.
 First, price deflation in pharmaceuticals has eased as of late.
 In the most recent recent quarter, Cardinal Health noted the rate of deflation in generics was less than at the same time last year.

 Stabilization of pricing is boosted by the company’s joint venture with CVS Health (CVS), called Red Oak Sourcing.
 Joining forces helps the two companies negotiate better generic pharmaceutical prices.

 Specialty products are another emerging area of growth.
 Over the past several years, Cardinal Health has grown its specialty products business from $1 billion in annual sales to $15 billion.

 Competitive Advantages & Recession Performance

-The biggest competitive advantage for Cardinal Health is its distribution capabilities, which make it very difficult for competitors to successfully enter the market.
+The biggest competitive advantage for Cardinal Health is its distribution capability, which makes it very difficult for competitors to successfully enter the market.

 Cardinal Health distributes its products to nearly 85% of U.S. hospitals.
-It also serves more than 24,000 pharmacies.
-The company’s home healthcare business serves 2 million patients, with nearly 50,000 products.
+It also serves more than 26,000 pharmacies, as well as over 10,000 specialty physician offices and clinics.
+It also serves over 6,700 laboratories with more than 53,000 laboratory products.
+The company’s home healthcare business serves nearly 3 million patients, with more than 45,000 products.